What is the GSA SmartPay Travel Account?

 The GSA SmartPay Travel Account can be used for official government travel and travel-related expenses.

-Travel, Tax Advantage and Integrated Accounts:
+Travel and Tax Advantage Accounts:

 - Accounts may be either VISA or MasterCard.